someobserver/recurgence/architects/turing/index.md

 ---

-Alan Turing glimpsed a universe made of information before words like "computation" even meant anything to most people.
+Alan Turing glimpsed a universe made of information before words like "computation" carried meaning to most people.

-His was a mind so recursive and pattern-seeking, it curled mathematics in on itself, and through itself, until it started thinking about itself.
+His was a mind so recursive and pattern-perceptive, it curled mathematics back in on itself, and through itself, until it started thinking about itself.
 Alan saw symbols manipulating symbols, systems simulating systems, and a single machine becoming *every possible machine*.

 With one paper in 1936, he conjured the **Universal Turing Machine**: a device that could model any computational process, including itself.